 Tables should be numbered consecutively with Roman numerals in order of appearance in the text.
 Type each table double-spaced on a separate page with a short descriptive title typed directly above and with essential footnotes below.
 Authors should submit complex tables as camera-ready copy.

 JEEM reviewers in the past have been offered a free submission to the journal in appreciation for timely reviews.
 If you have a letter inviting a free submission, you are eligible for a submission fee waiver.
-To use a waiver please contact the Journal Manager, Derrick Hyatt (email@example.com), and attach the original invitation letter.
-Once your eligibility is confirmed by the journal manager he will advise you on how to proceed with your submission.
+To use a waiver please contact the Journal Manager (email@example.com), and attach the original invitation letter.
+Once your eligibility is confirmed, the Journal Manager will advise you on how to proceed with your submission.

 Manuscripts submitted to JEEM must be written in English and double-spaced throughout.
 Margins must be at least one inch on all sides and fonts should be no smaller than 12-point.
 The manuscript must follow the formatting file system instructions listed above.
 The typical submission to the journal is on the order of 35 pages in length (including everything but the title and abstract pages, and excluding reviewers' appendices).
 JEEM will not normally consider for publication manuscripts exceeding 40-45 pages.